Aidar5/nattoeng/docs/source/book/20_concurrent_connections/logging.rst

 Module logging
 --------------

-Module logging - is a module from the standard Python library that allows you to configure logging from the script.
+Module logging - a module from the standard Python library that allows you to configure logging from the script.
 Module logging has a lot of features and a lot of configuration options.
-Only the basic configuration option is discussed in this section.
+Only basic configuration option is discussed in this section.

 The easiest way to configure logging in script, use logging.basicConfig: